 2) Welted soles are a little heavier, and a bit stiffer initially.
 They can take more wear before needing resoling, and stand up better to hard treatment.
 This is the type of sole you most often see in Paul Bond standard men’s boots or women's working cowboy boots.
-And yes, there are different weights of soles that Paul Bond Custom Made Boots attaches to its welts.
+And yes, there are different weights of soles that we attach to its welts.
 The usual sole that we use is a regular weight, but we can attach thinner or heavier soles as you wish.

 Also keep in mind, we have three colors when it comes to the soles of your custom boots, black, brown, or natural.